 Duration: October 2015 – Present

 Funding: Arts and Humanities Research Council

-Research Leaders: Dr Ruth McElroy (University of South Wales), Prof. Anne Marit Waade (Aarhus University), Dr Caitriona Noonan (Cardiff University).
+Research Leaders: Prof. Ruth McElroy (University of South Wales), Prof. Anne Marit Waade (Aarhus University), Dr Caitriona Noonan (Cardiff University).

 Research Partners: Prof. John Cook (Glasgow Caledonian University), Catrin Hughes Roberts (S4C), Hywel William (RTS Wales), Dr David Fernández Quijada (EBU).